-In October 2009, the U.S. Department of Energy (DOE) notified us that we had been selected for a \$200 million grant to help fund our AMS and IG projects.
-As of December 31, 2011, we had received substantially all of the \$200 million of grant funding from the DOE.
-We have used \$150 million of the grant funding to accelerate completion of our deployment of advanced meters to 2012, instead of 2014 as originally scheduled.
-We estimate that capital expenditures of approximately \$645 million for the installation of the advanced meters and corresponding communication and data management systems will be incurred over the advanced meter deployment of an IG in a portion of our service territory.
-This initial deployment is expected to be completed in 2013.
-It is expected that the portion of the IG project subject to partial funding by the DOE will cost approximately \$115 million.
+In October 2009, the U.S. Department of Energy (DOE) selected us for a \$200 million grant to help fund our AMS and IG projects.
+As of December 31, 2012, we had received substantially all of the \$200 million of grant funding from the DOE.
+We used \$150 million of the grant funding to accelerate completion of our deployment of advanced meters to 2012, instead of 2014 as originally scheduled.
+We estimate that capital expenditures of approximately \$660 million for the installation of the advanced meters and corresponding communication and data management systems were incurred over the advanced meter deployment period.
+We are using the other \$50 million from the grant for an initial deployment of an IG which covers approximately 12% of our service territory.
+This initial deployment is expected to be completed in 2014.
+It is expected that the capital portion of the IG project subject to partial funding by the DOE will cost approximately \$140 million.